-This is the unaudited statement of accounts.
-The Corporate Governance Committee of Huntingdonshire District Council at its meeting on 27 September 2023 delegated authority to me as Chair of the Panel to approve the statement of accounts.
+This is the statement of accounts with all audit activities completed.
+The Corporate Governance Committee of Huntingdonshire District Council at its meeting on 29 January 2025 delegated authority to me as Chair of the Panel to approve the statement of accounts.